A Modern Agreement

 Negotiations around the TPP were fraught with controversy over a number of critical issues, including the investor-state dispute system (ISDS), the impact of low-cost labour in Southeast Asia on developed markets and impact of changes to intellectual property rights on key industries, such as health care and pharma.

-Despite the numerous points of contention, the 12-nation pact was all but ready for ratification in late 2016.
-However, the new U.S. administration, led by President Donald Trump, withdrew the country’s participation from the agreement on its third day in office.
+Despite the numerous points of contention, the 12-nation pact was all but ready for signing in late 2016.
+However, a new U.S. administration, led by President Donald Trump, withdrew the country’s participation from the agreement on its third day in office.
 Many believed America’s withdrawal would be too large an economic void for the remaining members to carry on without U.S. participation.